Last Updated on

 Raising Bilingual Kids Isn’t Easy!

-Any parent raising a bilingual child knows that sometimes it be a real struggle.
+Any parent raising bilingual children knows that sometimes it be a real struggle.
 This is true for me and my children.
 Sometimes it is easier to just let them say what they want in whatever language they want, but we have tried to be consistent and create the need to use both.

 We always make sure we correct the kids if they speak to either of us in the opposite language.
 Eg if my son tells me something in Italian, I ask him to repeat it in English, and the other way around with my husband.
 Being consistent I have found is the key.